sjolsthoorn/divide25/README.md

 ``dotnet build``

 2. Run the API

-``dotnet run``
+http: ``dotnet run``

+https: ``dotnet run --launch-profile "https"``

-Access the API by visiting the locally running web server which can be obtained from the terminal console that will appear after starting
+Access the API by visiting the locally running web server which can be obtained from the terminal console that will appear after starting.
+This is usually ``http://localhost:5000/swagger`` or ``https://localhost:7291/swagger`` for HTTPS

 ## Running the tests

+Run the following command to execute the tests

 ``dotnet test``